 Archival and primary source material can sometimes be found online, too.
 Make sure to look at CPL’s Digital Collections and search Explore Chicago Collections, a website that allows you to search hundreds of collections in more than 30 libraries across Chicagoland.

 Historical research isn’t always easy.
 Librarians are here to help you navigate collections and find resources on your topic.
 Don’t be afraid to ask questions in person or online at Ask a Librarian.
 If you need help putting together your documentary or editing photos, YOUmedia is a great resource that high school students can use.

 Make sure to look at information on the Chicago Metro History Fair website.
-This organization runs the local History Fair competitions and has pulled together tips for using archives across the city, as well as rules and guidelines for the competition.
+This organization runs the local History Fair competitions and has pulled together tips and videos for using archives across the city, as well as rules and guidelines for the competition.